Gullis477/EmotionalFlask/README.md

 ## How to use:
 - Install the files for the flask server from github
-- Open the terminal and naviaget to the folder
+- Open the terminal and navigate to the folder
 - Type "flask run" in the terminal
 - Opten the extension
 - If the webview did not open, run the command